 An Ocean of Intangibility

 Time is an ocean of intangibility flowing all around us.
-It is imperceptible to every human sense except vision.
+It is perceptible to every human sense, particularly vision.
 We contemplate time whenever we look ourselves in the mirror as we rise in the morning.
 We contemplate time whenever we meet other people, especially those we have not seen in a long while.
 We contemplate time whenever we walk through the streets and pass by a construction site.
-We cannot smell it, nor hear it.
-We cannot touch it, nor taste it.
-But we can always see it, in barbershops, schools, hospitals and cemeteries.
+Depending upon the circumstance, we can also smell and hear it.
+We can also touch and taste it.
+But we can always count on seeing it… in barbershops, schools, hospitals and cemeteries.
 We see it everywhere.

 This explains my lifelong fascination with the ocean.
 Throughout my years, never have I encountered a more appropriate metaphor for time than the ocean itself.
 Always in constant rhythmic motion, a primeval source of life, but also a graveyard for all that resides within its domain.
 Capable of plodding, relentless destruction of the most obdurate rocks.
 Capable of sudden, violent obliteration of the most impertinent structures.
 An elemental force of nature disrespected at our own peril.